Technostress – the aftermath of digitalisation

 I wonder: has technology accelerated our lives to the extent that we have reached our limits for how resilient we can be as humans?

-I do believe that individuals are responsible for setting boundaries and building up resilience, but I couldn’t stop but wonder what are the responsibilities of leadership, organizations, IT system designers, or the government in the context of one in four employees reporting high levels of stress in Denmark (Jensen et al., 2017)?
+I do believe that individuals are responsible for setting boundaries and building up resilience, but I couldn’t stop but wonder what are the responsibilities of leadership, organizations, IT system designers, or the government in the context of one in three employees reporting high levels of stress in Denmark (Jensen et al., 2021)?
 Moreover, what is the role of technology?
 Does resilience have a limit?

 * The above piece is a personal reflection and should not be seen as research insights.